MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 You´re now able to scroll through the slices of the image in two separate windows.
 To examine the effect of the filter even better, we will now synchronize both viewers.

 We already know data connections between module inputs and outputs.
-Besides module connections, it is also possible to connect module fields via a parameter connection.
-The values of connected fields are synchronized, that means when changing the value of one field, all fields connected to this field will be adapted to the same value.
+Besides module connections, it is also possible to connect the fields within the panels of the modules via parameter connection.
+The values of connected fields are synchronized, which means that the changing value of one field will be adapted to all other connected fields.

-In this chapter we like to establish parameter connections to allow the synchronized use of both image viewers.
-In order to do that, search for the module `SyncFloat` and add it to your workspace.
+In order to practise establishing parameter connections, add the 'SyncFloat' module to your workspace.

 ![SyncFloat Module](/images/tutorials/basicmechanics/BM_11.png "SyncFloat Module")

-We like to synchronize the field *startSlice* of both viewers, to be able to show the same slice in both viewers simultaneously.
+We will be synchronizing the *startSlice* fields of our viewers, to be able to directly compare the effect our processing module has on the slices:

-First, right-click the viewer `View2D` to open its context menu and select {{< menuitem "Show Window" "Automatic Panel" >}}.
+Right-click the viewer `View2D` to open its context menu and select {{< menuitem "Show Window" "Automatic Panel" >}}.

 ![Automatic Panel View2D](/images/tutorials/basicmechanics/BM_12.png "Automatic Panel View2D")

-This option shows all parameter fields of the module `View2D`.
+Doing so shows all parameter fields of the module `View2D`.

 Search for the field *startSlice*.
 The field indicates which slice is currently shown in the Viewer.
 If you scroll through the slices of an image the value of *startSlice* changes.